devcurmudgeon/ybd/readme.md

     ../ybd/ybd.py clusters/upgrade-devel.morph | tee some-memorable-name.log

+### experimental features

+#### run ybd in parallel
+ybd can fork several instances of itself to parallelise its work. there is no intelligence in the scheduling at this point - all of the forks just randomise their build-order and try to build everything. the result is lots of races, but for building a set of overlapping systems in parallel on a many core machine it proves to be quite effective if not 100% efficient.
+For example on a 40-core AWS m4.10xlarge machine, 5 racing instances of ybd take only 90 minutes to build the x86_64 systems in definitions/clusters/ci.morph

+#### cache server
+there's a basic server which can be used to allow other users to access pre-built artifacts from previous or current runs of ybd.
+See kbas.py for the code. with minimal configuration it can serve artifacts to instances of ybd on other machines, and also receive uploaded artifacts too.

 ### comparison with morph

 - morph does lots of things ybd can't do, and has lots of config options
 - ybd has core functionality only - parse definitions, build, cache artifacts
 - no branch|checkout|edit|merge (use git and be done)
 - no need for workspaces
-- no need to be in a Baserock vm or a Baserock chroot - ybd should run on other Linux operating systems (eg Ubuntu, Fedora, Debian) and maybe even non-Linux operating systems (eg BSD, MacOS).
+- no need to be in a Baserock vm or a Baserock chroot - ybd runs on other Linux operating systems (eg Ubuntu, Fedora, Debian) and maybe even non-Linux operating systems (eg BSD, MacOS).
 However it may be have differently and current Baserock definitions are Linux-specific.